 Remote control automation applications can initiate transfers via AMP.
-The AMP command must be sent to the K2 Media Client.
-This applies to both stand-alone and shared storage K2 Media Clients.
+The AMP command must be sent to the K2 client, not the K2 Media Server.
+This applies to both stand-alone and shared storage K2 clients.

 If using AMP to initiate transfers between K2 systems and Profile XP systems, you must send the AMP command to the K2 system, not the Profile XP system.
 Transfers (both push and pull) are successful if the K2 system hosts the command.
 Transfers fail if the Profile XP system hosts the command.